Sid2697/Blog_Sid/_posts/2019-11-03-Beam-search..markdown

 Best path decoding is the easiest method for decoding the output probability matrix.

 It works in the following manner:
-- Calculating the best path by considering the character with max probability at every time-step.
+- The first step entails calculating the best path by considering the character with the maximum probability at every time-step.
 - The second step involves removing blanks and duplicate characters.

 Let's try to understand this by looking into an example.
 Fig.2 shows an output probability matrix from a CRNN.
 The character with the most probability for "t0" and "t1" are '-',  and '-' respectively.
 Then decoding the text, we get the output as "".
 We can calculate the probability for this path by multiplying the character probability as, 0.6x0.5 = 0.3 for this example.